Garima040106/rectangle-tool/README.md

 Open browser to: http://localhost:5173/

-(that is afte ryou have cloned the repo)
+(that is after you have cloned the repo)

 **Features